Concordium/concordium-wallet-proxy/README.md

   conversion rates
 - `"energy"` which is the energy that is required be supplied for execution of this transaction.

-In case of invalid parameters the response will be with the following status codes
+In case of invalid parameters the response will be as described in the [errors section](#errors) with the following possible status codes
 - `400` if any of the following apply
   - the transaction type parameter is missing
   - numSignatures is present but it cannot be parsed as an integer
   - memoSize is present but it cannot be parsed as an integer
 - `404` if `memoSize` is present, but the node that backs the wallet-proxy is still running protocol version 1.
+- `502` if the wallet-proxy cannot access the node.

 ## Submission Status